-Speaking during a visit by a government delegation led by the Deputy Minister of Energy, Joseph Cudjoe, the traditional leader urged residents of Jomoro to desist from any acts that could jeopardise efforts by government to site the project in the district.
+Speaking during a visit by a government delegation led by the Deputy Minister of Energy, Joseph Cudjoe, the traditional leader advised residents of Jomoro to desist from acts that could jeopardise efforts by government to site the project in the district.

-He said the traditional council is prepared to fulfill its part of the agreement with government, with the allocation of a 200,000 square-kilometer acre land to host the project.
+He said the traditional council is prepared to fulfill its part of the agreement with government, with the allocation of a 20,000 square-acre of land to host the project.

 The Deputy Minister of Energy responsible for Finance and Infrastructure, Joseph Cudjoe, said the proposed fertiliser plant which is a collaboration between Government of Ghana and the Ghana National Petroleum Corporation (GNPC), as well as the Ghana National Gas Company (GNGC), is in fulfillment of the President Akufo Addo’s promise to site a factory in each district of the country.